nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 Ben: No, I'm good.
 So I think we're about ready to wrap this up.

 Jon: Nice.
-Do you-- are there other RustFest interviews coming?
+Do you— are there other RustFest interviews coming?
 I'm forgetting whether we have more.

-Ben: I have one currently in the works that may or may not be-- it probably will be released before this one does.
+Ben: I have one currently in the works that may or may not be— it probably will be released before this one does.
 But then we have one last one and then, uh, who knows?
 I mean RustFest this year, because of The Incident, has gone.
 I think they're trying for a remote conference around December.
 So probably be, not the kind of circumstance that will require any kind of interview.
 But I will be trying to get interviews as I can for people who are doing cool things about the edition this year, I think.
-And so--
+And so—

 Jon: Yeah, they'll be good.
 That sounds like a great idea.